Highway Engineering Questions and Answers – Design of Horizontal Alignment – 1

 Answer: a

-Explanation: The extra widening is the sum of mechanical widening and physiological widening, the mechanical widening is done for the safety of vehicles and psychological widening is done for the comfort of passengers.
+Explanation: The extra widening is the sum of mechanical widening and physiological widening, the mechanical widening is done for safety of vehicles and psychological widening is done for the comfort of passengers.

 Sanfoundry Global Education & Learning Series – Highway Engineering.